sasayad/pdsnd_github/README.md

 chicago.csv, new_york_city.csv, washinton.csv

 ### Credits
 Thank you Udacity for a wonderful tutorial.
 I feel confident in my data analysis skills and ability to post work on Github and make changes strategically with git.
+I can't wait to apply this in the workplace.